-The footprint of the affordable parcel is approximately 22,500 s.f., Within the balance of the affordable housing's ground floor space, 7,000 s.f. must be devoted to arts-related uses.
+The footprint of the affordable parcel is, at approximately 22,500 s.f., includes a mid-block mews of approximately 5,000 s.f. separating the market rate and affordable parcels that the Market Rate Developer will build out as open space.
+Within the balance of the affordable housing's ground floor space, 7,000 s.f. must be devoted to arts-related uses.
 In addition, approximately 2,000-3,000 ground floor s.f. may be added to the arts space by virtue of the Market-Rate Developer's agreement to move three car-share garage parking spaces that had previously been included on the Site to the market-rate parcel and provide access to those cars for the affordable housing residents.